wp-graphql/wp-graphql/README.md

 A `docker-compose` file in the root of this repo provides all of the testing prerequisites, allowing you to run tests in isolation without installing anything locally (besides Docker).

-Install dependencies using Composer, including testing dependencies not in `composer.json`.
+Install dependencies using Composer.
 Note the `--ignore-platform-reqs` which skips the checks for PHP extensions inside the barebones Docker container.

 ```
 docker run --rm -v $(pwd):/app composer install --ignore-platform-reqs
-docker run --rm -v $(pwd):/app composer require lucatume/wp-browser --ignore-platform-reqs
 ```

 Now you're ready to start the Docker containers: a PHP container to hold the code under test, a PHP/Apache container to serve WordPress, and a MariaDB container.

 ```
+docker-compose build
 docker-compose up -d
 ```